 It's simple, yet it works.

-It's a terrific backstretch, stretching the muscles in the back and enhancing mobility in that area.
+This is an amazing back stretch that will lengthen the muscles in the back and enhance mobility in that area.

 How to do the supine spine twist: